4

 Meals: B

-Today starts with a taxi transfer to Ermita Virgen del Monte to shorten the stage.
+Today starts with a taxi transfer to the Ermita de la Virgen del Monte in Mogro to shorten the stage.
 From here you continue on foot to Santillana which is one of the most picturesque towns along the Camino Norte.
 Take some time this afternoon to explore the well-preserved medieval village and the cloister in the Collegiate Church.
 Distance: 21km/13mi

 Meals: B

-Continue on the path today to Comillas.
-You'll pass by a landscape of grassy fields with sprawling vistas which are broken periodically by church towers.
+Continue to Comillas passing through a landscape of grassy fields with sprawling vistas, broken periodically by church towers.
+The walking is mostly on local roads on undulating terrain through the towns of Oreña, Cóbreces, Trasierra and La Iglesia (Ruiloba).
 Arriving into Comillas signals your return to the coast.
 Here you can visit the Capricho de Gaudi, the Palacio de Sobrellano and the Pontifical Seminary.
-Distance: 21km/13mi
+Distance: 22km/13.75mi

 Meals: B